gvwilson/sdxpy/src/intro/index.md

    caption="Novice and expert comprehension curves."
 %]

-The third big idea in this book is that programs are just another kind of data.
+Our third big idea is that programs are just another kind of data.
 Source code is just text,
 which we can process like other text files.
 Likewise,